KRFOSS/kali-docs/community/setting-up-a-kali-linux-mirror/index.md

 <!--
   # Previously/historic values
-  ## /Kali
+  #
+  # NB: the package repository can grow 250 GB bigger during a release cycle,
+  # as kali-rolling diverges from kali-last-snapshot.
+Make sure to check the
+  # size *before* a release, in order to get the upper bound.
+It's the upper
+  # bound that mirror operators want to know.
+  #
-  - 2022.3, the main package repository is about 429G TB
+  ## /kali, aka. the main package repository
+  - 2023-02-15 : 711 GB
+  - 2022.3     : 429 GB
-  - 2022.1, the main package repository is about 1.3 TB
+  - 2022.1     : 1.3 TB
-  - 2021.3, the main package repository is about 1.1 TB
+  - 2021.3     : 1.1 TB
-  - 2021.1, the main package repository is about 1.1 TB
+  - 2021.1     : 1.1 TB
-  - Early 2020, the main package repository is about 850 GB
+  - Early 2020 : 850 GB
-  - 2015, the main package repository is about 450 GB
+  - 2015       : 450 GB

-  ## /Kali-Images
+  ## /kali-images, aka. the images and ISOs repository
+  - 2023-02-15 : 132 GB
-  - 2022.3, the ISO images repository is about 157 GB
+  - 2022.3     : 157 GB
-  - 2022.1, the ISO images repository is about 164 GB
+  - 2022.1     : 164 GB
-  - 2021.3, the ISO images repository is about 120 GB
+  - 2021.3     : 120 GB
-  - 2021.1, the ISO images repository is about 84 GB
+  - 2021.1     :  84 GB
-  - Early 2020, the ISO images repository is about 110 GB
+  - Early 2020 : 110 GB
-  - 2015, the ISO images repository is about 50 GB
+  - 2015       :  50 GB
 -->

 To be an official Kali Linux mirror, you will need a web-accessible server **(http required and https if possible too)** with lots of disk space, good bandwidth, rsync, and SSH access enabled.
-As of early 2022, the main package repository is about 450 GB and the ISO images repository is about 160 GB but you can expect those numbers to grow regularly.
+As of early 2023, the main package repository is about 750 GB and the images repository is about 150 GB but you can expect those numbers to fluctuate, and grow slowly over time.
 A mirror site is expected to make the files available over HTTP and RSYNC so those services will need to be enabled.
 FTP access is optional.

 **Note on "Push Mirroring"** - The Kali Linux mirroring infrastructure uses SSH-based triggers to ping the mirrors when they need to be refreshed.
 This currently takes place 4 times a day.

 ### Create a User Account for the Mirror

-If you don't have yet an account dedicated for the mirrors, create such an account (here we call it "archvsync"):
+If you don't have yet an account dedicated for the mirrors, create such an account (here we call it `archvsync`):

 ```console
 $ sudo adduser --disabled-password archvsync